1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 The script takes up to 4 parameters:

 -	Database name - *mandatory*.
 The SID of the database to be backed up.
+For standby or DR databases, this must be the actual SID of the database, and not that of the (normal) primary database.
+So, ``cfgsb`` for example.
 -	SYS password - *mandatory*.
 The SYS password for the database being backed up.
 -	RMAN Level - *optional*.
 The incremental level for an RMAN backup.